mbkoltai/mbkoltai.github.io/_posts/ecopol/2020-04-09-covid-visualization.md

 ### Number of new cases in Europe and the US

 Number of new confirmed cases by date for Western countries and Russia only.
-The dashed blue lines show the imposition of the lockdowns in Italy (02/March, 09/March) and France (16/March).
+The dashed blue lines show the start of the lockdowns in Italy (02/March, 09/March) and France (16/March).

 ![_config.yml]({{ site.baseurl }}/images/covid/newcases_west.png)

 ### Number of daily deaths in Europe and the US

-The dashed blue lines show the imposition of the lockdowns in Italy (02/March, 09/March) and France (16/March).
+The dashed blue lines show the lockdowns of Italy (02/March, 09/March) and France (16/March).

 ![_config.yml]({{ site.baseurl }}/images/covid/newdeaths_west.png)